-Introduction involves the following: Review of theory work (Test prior knowledge; importance of the unit to the life of the learners; goal(s) of the unit; statement of specific objectives in the cognitive, psychomotor and the affective domains from the goals).
+Introduction involves the following: Review of theory work (Test prior knowledge; importance of the lesson to the life of the learners; goal(s) of the lesson; statement of specific objectives in the cognitive, psychomotor and the affective domains from the goal).
 Review the content under subheadings each subheading covering a particular objective by scaffolding.
-This was to help the students to have a mastery of what they learnt in biotechnology during the theory classes.
+This is to help the students to have a mastery of what they learnt in biotechnology during the theory classes.